Crockpot Chicken Bowls

 How long does it take to cook chicken in a crockpot?

-Cooking chicken in a crockpot typically takes 4 to 6 hours on high and 6 to 8 hours on low, depending on the size and type of chicken used.
+Generally, it’s about 4 to 6 hours on high, or 6 to 8 hours on low, just depending on the size of your chicken pieces.

 Can I make this recipe with other grains instead of rice?